top of page

 Comments

-• You refer to "souvenirs" and "cairns."
-What do you mean by that?
+• What do you mean by "souvenirs" and "cairns"?

 A cairn is a human-made pile or stack of stones, often used as a trail marker or for ceremonial purposes.
-In the context of The Flunky Chicken, the cairns I help you create are tangible souvenirs symbolizing the journeys you’ve been on, are on now, or want to embark on – tangible tokens for the intangible journeys we can’t always find on a map.
+At The Flunky Chicken, the cairns I help you create are tangible souvenirs symbolizing the journeys you’ve been on, are on now, or want to embark on.
+They serve as tangible tokens for the intangible journeys we can’t always find on a map.

-• What are some examples of cairns or souvenirs that you have helped other people create?
+• Can you provide examples of cairns or souvenirs you have created?

-I have assisted individuals in creating metaphorical cairns that represent significant milestones in their life journey.
-These cairns serve as symbols of personal achievements, challenges overcome, and important life lessons learned.
-I have even helped people created special cairns or souvenirs around specific life events like weddings, births, funerals or milestone birthdays.
+I have helped individuals create cairns that symbolize significant milestones in their life journey, such as personal achievements, challenges overcome, and important life lessons learned.
+Additionally, I have crafted special cairns and souvenirs for specific life events like weddings, births, funerals, and milestone birthdays.

-I can schedule a time to meet with you in person if you are local to the Denver area.
-However, I do offer online and virtual consultations to accommodate clients who are unable to meet in person.
-We can discuss your project via video call, phone, or email to ensure that all your needs are met.
-If we decide to work together, I will provide steps and details for how to complete our project in our meeting, including detailed designs, projected timeline, payment expectations and delivery options.
+If you are local to the Denver area, we can schedule an in-person meeting.
+For those unable to meet in person, I offer online and virtual consultations.
+We can discuss your project via video call, phone, or email to ensure all your needs are met.
+If we decide to work together, I will provide detailed designs, a projected timeline, payment expectations, and delivery options.

 By The Flunky Chicken 2024 | Powered by GoZoek.com